unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 Between 1933 and 1943, the Press published 56 total books.
 Book publishing wasn't a focus of the Press at first, as they were busy handling the catalogues for UNM and its graduate school, as well as an increasing number of bulletins.
 They leased their machinery and equipment from the School of American Research until 1935, when the Press acquired it for $5,000.
 Additionally, as part of UNM, plans were made for a University literary publication with a distinctly Southwestern flavor, in the form of the _New Mexico Quarterly._

+{% include figure.html
+class="img-center"
+width="100%"
+caption="An overhead view of campus from 1943, in which both the Press offices and 1717 Roma can be seen." src="images/Screenshot_20250516_162707.jpg"
+%}

 ### The Future Location of the Press
 The agreement for the construction of the Alpha Chi Omega sorority house was made on April 19th, 1930, between the "ALPHA CHI OMEGA BUILDING ASSOCIATION OF NEW MEXICO" and architect Beula Fleming.
 The house was finished sometime in late December of that year or in early January 1931.
 It was outfitted with a three-tier fireplace, a grand piano, and other amenities.
 The initial sketches for the building differed from the final layout; the living room originally protruded out more from the rest of the house, with a fireplace nestled in its bottom left corner, and a conservatory room adjacent to it was dropped entirely.
 The dining room and kitchen were also made flush with the reoriented living room.
 Additionally, the original plan called for a porch on the exterior facing west; this did not come to fruition, with one instead being built along the walkway to the entryway door.